 The impact of COVID-19 has altered the operating procedures and systems of organizations to entities struggling to provide needed services in a remote working environment.
 Among the myriad of challenges impacting those receiving federal funds is how to still comply with terms and conditions of the awards during these uncertain and unprecedented times.
 This month, the Office of Management and Budget (OMB) issued two memos, M-20-11 and M-20-17, to help with this compliance.
+They later issues M-20-26, which extends flexibilities and provisions of previously issued memos through September 30, 2020.

 M-20-11 was relatively narrow in scope and issued to entities performing essential research and response to COVID-19.
 M-20-17 greatly expands the scope of M-20-11 and is intended to provide administrative relief for all entities affected by the loss in operational capacity due to COVID-19.
+M-20 includes the following:

 The impact of COVID-19 is far reaching.
 We’ve developed resources to help you make sense of it all.